fuse-box/fuse-box/docs/builtin-plugins.md

 # Built-in plugins
 Fusebox contains premade plugins that should help you to get started.

+**note:** some of the plugins need to install external dependencies for them to function correctly. kindly take this into account.

 ## CSS Plugin
 CSSPlugin is used to handle .css syntax.
 As such, it should always be at the end of any CSS processing chain (see [#list-of-plugins](Plugin configuration) for examples of plugin chains), as it handles everything that is relating to bundling, reloading and grouping css styles.